 - Covered by group health insurance through another U.S. employer

 - Covered by spouse or parent's group insurance plan through a U.S. employer

 - A sponsored student covered by insurance through his or her government

 - Graduating or leaving the country for the entire summer

 If an exception is granted, a charge for repatriation and evacuation may remain on the student’s account, if the alternate health insurance does not include these required benefits.

-In order to request an exception for Foreign Student Insurance charges, a student must complete the TWU Student Health Insurance Request for Exception/Waiver process by the specified deadline; please see Request for Exception from Foreign Student Insurance Charges for complete instructions.
+In order to request an exception for Foreign Student Insurance charges, a student must complete the TWU Student Health Insurance Request for Exception/Waiver process by the specified deadline; please see International Students: Mandatory Insurance - Request for Exception.
 All Requests for Exception must be submitted by: